-It’s important to be prepared and have the appropriate environment setup.
-Find a quiet room with enough space at the desk for two people, avoid distractions, and try to commit 1-2 hours to the session.
+It’s important to prepare an appropriate environment setup.
+Find a quiet room with enough space at the desk for two people, avoid distractions, and try to commit one to two hours to the session.

 Pair testing should not be used to execute formal test cases, but it’s a good idea to come prepared with a simple list of ideas and areas you want to cover.
-You could be testing a new feature, or multiple components… just have some sort of idea on what you would like to accomplish.
+You could be testing a new feature or multiple components.
+If this is the intention, make rough plans for what you would like to accomplish.

 Determine the Roles

-Determine who will be controlling the keyboard and mouse; this person is called the “driver”.
-The other team member, the “navigator”, will help guide the session, think out-loud, and suggest certain scenarios.
-Once you’ve completed the session and you have your notes, log the bugs and feedback.
+Determine who will be controlling the keyboard and mouse; this person is called the “driver.”
+The other team member, the “navigator,” will help guide the session, think out loud, and suggest certain scenarios.
+Once you’ve completed the session and you have your notes, the next thing to do is log the bugs and feedback.

-Bugs shouldn’t be logged during the testing session – wait until the session is over.
-Use the testing time to discuss ideas, scenarios, and to try different things.
-And remember, once the session is over, take the time to log well-written bug reports.
-Your team will appreciate it.
+Wait until after the session to log any bugs.
+Use the testing time to discuss ideas, scenarios and to try different things.
+And remember, once the session is over, take the time to log well-written bug reports, which will be appreciated by your team.

 The Advantages of Pair Testing

-While pair testing might not work with every team, there are several advantages to this type of testing:
+While pair testing might not work for every team, there are several advantages to this type of testing:

-- It helps transfer knowledge.
-New information is shared and new perspectives are discovered.
+- It helps transfer knowledge: Share new information and discover new perspectives.

-- It often promotes negative testing.
-It’s not uncommon for software developers to code for the happy path and not focus as much on the negative scenarios.
-Pair testing ensures more angles are tested.
+- It often promotes negative testing: It’s not uncommon for software developers to code for the happy path, while paying less attention to negative scenarios.
+Pair testing enables the testing of broader areas.

-- When identifying bugs, the information is validated by two people.
-This ensures that when bugs are logged, they are logged accurately and with the necessary information.
+- When identifying bugs, the data is validated by two people: This ensures that bugs are logged accurately and with all the necessary information.

-- It can save time.
-In a pair testing session with a developer, the developer might be able to point out the cause of bugs quicker since they are familiar with the coding and framework.
+- It can save time: When pair testing with a developer, they might be able to point out the cause of bugs quicker because they are familiar with the coding and framework.

-- Pair testing is fun, helps build culture, and breaks down barriers.
-When two people work together, it can lead to a better understanding of each other.
-This creates a stronger working environment and both team members gain an understanding of the complexities of the software.
+- Pair testing is fun, helps build a positive culture, and breaks down barriers: When two people work together, it can lead to a better understanding of each other.
+This creates a firmer working environment, and both team members understand more about the complexities of the software.

-- Pair testing improves communication.
-Perhaps the most important part of business, communication skills are honed as two people work through challenges together.
+- Pair testing improves communication: Business communication skills become better honed as two people work through challenges together.

-- It breeds positive energy.
-As long as the two people get along, pair testing can often lead to new, positive energy.
-Working together to solve problems creates a team atmosphere.
+- It breeds positive energy: As long as the two people get along, pair testing can often lead to new, positive energy.
+Working together to solve problems enhances a team atmosphere.

-- Pair testing can be used as an opportunity to train other employees.
-For example, customer support can be the “navigator” while the tester “drives” – this allows customer support to understand the workings of a feature and can also help drive good support documentation for customers.
+- Pair testing is also a way of training other employees: For example, customer support can be the “navigator” while the tester “drives” – this allows customer support to understand the workings of a feature which can also help drive better support documentation for customers.

 Pair testing is a unique approach to software testing.
-Different than most other types of software testing, two people work together to explore a feature or component and the software and the team are ultimately affected in positive ways.
+Unlike most other types of software testing, two people work together to jointly explore a feature or component.
+Therefore, the software and the team can benefit in positive ways.